city-knowledge-graphs/phd-course/README.md

-# Knowledge Graphs in the Era of Large Language Models
+# Knowledge Graphs in the era of Large Language Models

 This PhD course is organised in 4 sessions of 3 hours each combining theory and practice.